The Cooperative Program

 The bottom line – people around the world hear the gospel and receive Christ.

-Through the International Mission Board (www.imb.org), Southern Baptists support approximately 5,541 missionaries who are engaging 634 people groups, of populations greater than 100,000, around the world.
+Through the International Mission Board (www.imb.org), Southern Baptists support thousands of missionaries around the world.

-New churches numbering over 1,578 are planted through the efforts of more than 5,611 North American Missionaries, whose efforts are coordinated through your North American Mission Board (www.namb.net) and individual state conventions.
+North American Missionaries, whose efforts are coordinated through your North American Mission Board (www.namb.net) and individual state conventions, provide ministries and support to countless people all over the continent.

 Six Southern Baptist seminaries (Southern, Southeastern, Midwestern, Southwestern, Golden Gate, and New Orleans) educate in excess of 16,000 pastors, missionaries, and future church leaders each year.*